RedHatNordicsSA/ansible-roadshow/labs/lab-9/README.md

 EOF
 ```

-2. Use the above testing framework and fix all issues in the above playbook.
+2. Use the testing framework your learned and fix all issues in the above playbook.
 The playbook should pass all steps of this test framework to be deemed OK for production.
 Output such as below, can be ignored.
 ```
 [WARNING]: provided hosts list is empty, only localhost is available.
 Note that the implicit localhost does not match 'all'
 ```
+:boom: _Hint_: Have a look at other available modules, listed here: https://docs.ansible.com/ansible/latest/modules/modules_by_category.html

 If you get stuck or want to compare with your _fixed_ playbook, have a look here at a problem free version of the playbook:
 https://raw.githubusercontent.com/mglantz/ansible-roadshow/master/labs/lab-9/lab-files/problem-free.yml